SueH2000/primary-reuse_demo/README.md

 The public demo uses `linear_model_plus_rag` as the stable decision path.
 LLM modes are reviewer aids.
 If the baseline prediction is high-confidence auto-accept, the LLM may still be called for diagnostic comparison, but it cannot overwrite the final label.
 This prevents direct LLM classification from changing strong evidence-backed decisions.
 See `docs/llm_guardrails.md`.

-## UI model selector note

-Version v5.2 keeps the cleaned public demo layout while restoring visible model selection.
-The default is still `Hybrid baseline`, but users can select `Linear only`, `RAG vote only`, and experimental LLM reviewer modes from the model selector.
-The selected-mode bar shows exactly which paths will run before classification.

-## v5.3 Pipeline UI

-The public review console now separates model selection into two layers:

-1. **Base decision model**: Linear only, Hybrid baseline, or RAG vote only.
-2. **Optional LLM reviewer**: no LLM, sentence reviewer, or LLM classifier in routed/force mode.

-This reflects the intended product logic: the LLM is a reviewer layer after the evidence-based baseline, not a peer baseline model.
-High-confidence baseline decisions remain locked.

-## UI note: v5.4 multi-base comparison

-The review console supports selecting one or more base decision models and applying the same optional LLM reviewer layer after each selected baseline.
-This keeps the product logic clear: baseline models are compared side by side, while the LLM acts as a reviewer layer rather than a parallel baseline.

-## v5.5: RAG-grounded LLM reviewer

-The UI now separates **RAG as a baseline comparator** from **RAG as LLM grounding context**. `RAG vote only` remains available as a model path for comparison, while the optional LLM reviewer can receive retrieved labeled neighbors directly in its prompt.
-This makes the pipeline explicit: baseline model(s) first, RAG-grounded LLM review second, guardrailed final decision last.

-## UI v5.5.1 note

-The right-side neighbor table now represents **LLM grounding neighbors**.
-If RAG grounding is disabled, that table is hidden even though neighbors may still be computed internally for baseline RAG features or RAG-vote comparison.

 ## Ollama backend modes

 The optional LLM reviewer supports both local Ollama and Ollama Cloud.